 Day 8: El Nido – Port Barton

-We continue this Philippine route by heading to the charming town of Port Barton, which has been winning travelers over to the core for years now.
-Its laid-back vibe, the smiles of the locals, and the chance to reach beautiful beaches on foot are the draws that make us include this destination in the 10-day Philippines travel itinerary.
+We continue this Philippines route by heading to the charming town of Port Barton, which has been winning travelers over for years now.
+Its laid-back vibe, the smiles of the locals, and the chance to reach beautiful beaches on foot are the reasons we’ve included this destination in the 10-day Philippines travel itinerary.

-In How to get to Port Barton we tell you everything, but we’ll already tell you that the best way to go from El Nido to Port Barton is by shared van.
+In How to get to Port Barton, we explain everything, but we can tell you right now that the best way to go from El Nido to Port Barton is by shared van.
 The journey takes about 3.5 hours.

 We recommend booking an early-morning van to enjoy the afternoon in Port Barton.
-Believe us, you’ll need the time.
+Trust us, you’ll want the extra time.

-Our advice is that as soon as you arrive, walk towards White Beach, stopping at Coconut Beach.
-If you prefer, you can also go by tricycle, motorbike or boat — your choice.
+We recommend walking towards White Beach as soon as you arrive, stopping at Coconut Beach.
+If you prefer, you can also go by tricycle, motorbike or boat — whatever suits you best.
 You can enjoy the sunset there or head back to town to see it from one of the bars on Port Barton’s main beach.
 These are two of the best beaches in Port Barton.

 Recommended accommodation: